We charge $365 for a stainless steel refret, with binding or without! This includes a Graphtech nut if needed and strings. Here it is in a nutshell.

-Stainless steel refrets are $365.00 for six string guitars complete plus shipping, with binding or without.
+Stainless steel refrets are $365.00 for six string guitars complete with binding or without, plus shipping both ways.
 Seven strings and above are extra.
 This includes a Graphtech Tusq nut if needed, strings and setup.
 You may or may not need a new nut with bigger fret wire.
-Bound necks are the same price.

 Acoustics may need a new saddle if larger fret wire is installed.
 This is an extra charge.

 This is important!
 A maple fret board can add up to another $150.00 to the cost IF it needs re-finishing as a result of leveling.
-It is very rare that this is required but we will talk before that work is done.
-Most of the time there is no finish work at all.
+It is extremely rare that this is required but we will talk before that work is done.

 If asked I will most always recommend .110 x .057 (the 6100) for electrics.
 Many prefer 6150 as it’s closer to Fender Jumbo and a tiny bit smaller than 6100.

 6105 approaches a vintage electric wire but is a tad bigger and more comfortable.

 We also carry .043 x .080 and is generally for Taylor acoustics and any other acoustic player that wants it.

 Leveling removes up to .005 of whatever wire is selected.

 Shimming of a Floyd nut is included in the refret price.
 Lowering a Floyd nut by removing shelf wood is not included in the price.

 Turn around time is usually 3-4 weeks upon receipt of the neck or guitar depending on my work load in the shop.